-Employment Related Objectives: Career Development and Internal Mobility
+Targets related to employment: Professional Development and Internal Mobility

-No general objectives have been defined in this area by Inmocemento (MDR-T_15), insofar as the different measures promoted by the Company within the framework of its business strategy comply per se with the established purpose of prioritising Inmocemento's internal talent to cover vacancies that may arise in the Company (MDR-T_17), mitigating the risks and material impacts associated with this area of action (MDR-T_16).
+No general targets have been defined in this area by Inmocemento (MDR-T_15), insofar as the different measures promoted by the Company within the framework of its business strategy comply per se with the established purpose of prioritising Inmocemento's internal talent to cover vacancies that may arise in the Company (MDR-T_17), mitigating the risks and material impacts associated with this area of action (MDR-T_16).

-In addition, the Equality Plan applicable to the Cement Area includes the following specific objectives (S1-5_01, S1-5_02, S1-5_03) aimed at preventing and mitigating the risks and negative impacts associated with promotion and internal mobility (MDR- T_1 7).
+In addition, the Equality Plan applicable to the Cement Area includes the following specific targets (S1-5_01, S1-5_02, S1-5_03) aimed at preventing and mitigating the risks and negative impacts associated with promotion and internal mobility (MDR- T_1 7).
 Specifically: